ansys/pyansys-math/README.rst

     print(mm)

-If you see a response from the server, congratulations.
-You're ready to start using PyAnsys Math as a service.
+If you see a response from the server, you can start using PyAnsys Math as a service.

 Ansys software requirements
 ---------------------------